 What we all know as “the” flu is actually a collection of influenza virus strains that mutate (change) over time.
-Protecting yourself from these potentially dangerous viruses is best done by getting the flu vaccine and practicing everyday prevention techniques, like proper hand washing and avoiding sick people.
+Protecting yourself from these potentially dangerous viruses is best done by getting the flu vaccine and practicing everyday prevention techniques like:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “What all flu strains have in common are the symptoms they cause,” Dr. Mossad says.
 “Fever.
 Headache.
 Cough.
 Those are the three cardinal manifestations of all flu viruses.
 Flu can cause stomach issues for some people, too, but ‘stomach flu’ is really a misnomer.”

 There are three types of flu viruses that affect people.
 They’re known as influenza viruses A, B and C. Influenza A and influenza B viruses are the heavy hitters.
 They’re the ones that cause the most severe illness and lead to widespread outbreaks.
 Influenza C viruses cause mild illnesses in people.
 They’re more similar to a common cold, Dr. Mossad says, and they aren’t detected by flu tests.

 (Fun fact: There is an influenza D virus, but it’s mostly found in cattle and hasn’t been known to affect people.)

 When people talk about the flu, it’s really influenza A and B viruses.
 They’re the viruses that are responsible for our annual flu season.